jamesob/local-llm/README.md

 ![my rig](./images/rig.png)

-Another somewhat unusual thing I did was to use PCIe4 switches (from c-payne.com).
+Another somewhat unusual thing I did was to use PCIe4 switches (from [c-payne.com](c-payne.com)).
 This allows the GPUs to communicate to one another "directly" at wire speeds during the allreduce step in tensor parallelism, rather than having to send all data through the PCI root complex.
-The upshot of this is reduced latency between the cards.
+The upshot of this is reduced latency between the cards with less of a need for expensive PCIe5 hardware.

 ![switch](./images/switch.png)